AnChiLuo/Deformation-estimation-for-ExMicroscopy-Image/README.md

    *Three parameters of Registrater can be adjusted:
    	1. Number Of Resolutions (int): Elastix adopts a multiresolution strategy to speed up the process.
 The higher value, the more smoothing and downsampling are imepled on images. (default 4)
    	2. MaximumNumber Of Iterations (int): This value limitates the iterations times in each resolution level.
 Increasing it can get the more robust registration, but the compution time will be longer.
 200-2000 works usually fine for nonrigid registration. (default 500).
    	3. Maximum Step Length (int):  This parameter refers to how many voxel/pixel displacement can be apply between two iterations.
-Increasing this parameter makes your program faster, but Stepsize too big may cause Elastix unstable and to send the images too far appart.
+Increasing this parameter makes your program faster, but may cause Elastix  crushing when it's too big.
 * Start with Transformix output
  <mark>螢光標記</mark>